-As of 30 June 2016, there were two IPOs on the Zurich-based SIX Swiss Exchange Ltd (SIX; www.six-swiss-exchange.com).
-VAT Group AG, the leading global manufacturer of high-end vacuum valves and related products and services, successfully completed its 621 million Swiss franc initial public offering with trading commencing on 14 April 2016.
-Most recently, Investis Holding AG, a Swiss residential property company, completed its 148 million Swiss franc initial public offering with trading commencing on 30 June 2016.
-In addition, WISeKey International Holding Ltd listed class B shares on SIX on 31 March 2016.
+In 2016 there were three IPOs on SIX.
+VAT Group AG, the leading global manufacturer of high-end vacuum valves and related products and services, successfully completed its 621 million Swiss franc initial public offering.
+This was followed by the initial public offerings of two Swiss residential property companies: Investis Holding AG, with a 163 million Swiss franc offering and Varia US Properties AG, which specialises in investments in the United States, with a 124 million Swiss franc offering.
+In addition, WISeKey International Holding Ltd listed class B shares on SIX, along with KTM Industries AG listing its ordinary bearer shares on SIX.

-In 2015, there were three IPOs on the SIX, worth a total of approximately 2.45 billion Swiss francs, including the IPO of Sunrise Communications Group AG, the second-largest integrated telecommunications provider in Switzerland, with a total offer size of 2.27 billion Swiss francs.
-The Sunrise Communications Group AG IPO was the largest Swiss IPO since 2006 and the largest telecoms IPO EMEA since 2004.
+In 2015, there were three IPOs on SIX, worth a total of approximately 2.45 billion Swiss francs, including the IPO of Sunrise Communications Group AG, the second-largest integrated telecommunications provider in Switzerland, with a total offer size of 2.27 billion Swiss francs.
+The Sunrise Communications Group AG IPO was the largest Swiss IPO since 2006 and the largest telecoms IPO Europe, the Middle East and Africa holding since 2004.